 Stop 3 – Dive in at Unawatuna beach

 After all that walking, you’ll be pleased to know there’s another hotel just a 15-minute car ride away.
-The Owl and The Pussycat Hotel opens out onto palm tree-laden Mihiripenna Beach, where the azure ocean laps the sand.
-This beautiful (if slightly rocky) bay is made for relaxing.

 If you’re in need of some adventure, Unawatuna beach is a five-minute drive away.
 Here you’ll find a range of water sports on offer, including scuba diving.
 Look out for Pearl Divers, which is a great option for those wanting to get PADI certified.
 When you’ve worked up an appetite, you won’t have to walk far to find eateries serving local delights, from coconut curries to kottu roti.